 Our decimal to hex converter is straightforward: Insert your value in decimal notation.
 The calculation is done automatically, without the need to press a button.

-If you hit the swap button, then the conversion changes to hex to dec.
+If you fill in the bottom field, then the conversion changes to hex to dec.
 If you like our decimal to hex calculator, then make sure to bookmark it right now.

 BTW: Our frequent conversions include:

 Next, you can find more information about the numeral system under consideration; how to convert decimal to hexadecimal is explained further below.

 Dec to Hex